 Cyber Safety, Digital Wellness & Pornography Education Specialist

-Kayelene is passionate about the prevention of child abuse and sexual exploitation, drawing on over 24 years’ experience of study and law enforcement, investigating sexual crimes, including technology facilitated crimes.
+Kayelene is passionate about the prevention of child abuse, sexual exploitation and sexual violence drawing on over 24 years’ experience of study and law enforcement, investigating sexual crimes, including technology facilitated crimes.
 Kayelene delivers engaging and sought after prevention education workshops to educate, equip and empower children and young people, and to help support parents, carers, educators and other professionals.
 Kayelene believes protecting children from harm is a shared responsibility and she aims to inspire the trusted adults in children’s lives to tackle sometimes challenging topics.